Nurturing the Spiritual Life of Leaders

 Mental Health and Stress - alleviating burnout and depression

-The wider context is always present, as the model is underpinned by a recognition of humanity’s need for
+The wider context is always present, as the model is underpinned by recognition of humanity’s need for sustainable social responsibility.

 Group Facilitation